gautam0406/movie-recc-30m/README.md

 ![6-EDA](outputs/6-EDA.png)

 ## 📄 Deployement
-This app is deployed using render service.
+-This app is deployed using render service.
 Visit : https://movie-recc-30m.onrender.com

-After visiting the URL , you may be encountered with the following screen.
+-After visiting the URL , you may be encountered with the following screen.
 Please wait for a while as render restarts the service
 ![image](outputs/render.png)

+-After selecting a filter type and entering a movie, the app may take a little longer to load the first time as it downloads the recommendation model from AWS cloud storage.